knpuniversity/symfony2-series/knpu/generators.rst

 I know this all works, but the ugly is killing me.
 I created a custom version of each of the CRUD template files while you were looking through the controller.
-Copy these from the ``resources`` directory over the generated templates:
+You can find these in the ``resources`` directory of the code download for this screencast.
+I already moved that directory from the code download into my project.

 .. code-block:: bash